fermiPy/dmpipe/docs/install.rst

    Type "help", "copyright", "credits" or "license" for more information.
    Anaconda is brought to you by Continuum Analytics.
    Please check out: http://continuum.io/thanks and https://binstar.org
-   >>> from fermipy.gtanalysis import GTAnalysis
+   >>> from dmpipe.gtanalysis import GTAnalysis

 Upgrading
 ---------

-By default installing fermipy with ``pip`` or ``conda`` will get the latest tagged released available on the `PyPi <https://pypi.python.org/pypi>`_ package respository.
-You can check your currently installed version of fermipy with ``pip show``:
+By default installing dmpipe with ``pip`` or ``conda`` will get the latest tagged released available on the `PyPi <https://pypi.python.org/pypi>`_ package respository.
+You can check your currently installed version of dmpipe with ``pip show``:

 .. code-block:: bash

-   $ pip show fermipy
+   $ pip show dmpipe

 or ``conda info``:

 .. code-block:: bash

-   $ conda info fermipy
+   $ conda info dmpipe

-To upgrade your fermipy installation to the latest version run the pip installation command with ``--upgrade --no-deps`` (remember to also include the ``--user`` option if you're running at SLAC):
+To upgrade your dmpipe installation to the latest version run the pip installation command with ``--upgrade --no-deps`` (remember to also include the ``--user`` option if you're running at SLAC):

 .. code-block:: bash

-   $ pip install fermipy --upgrade --no-deps Collecting fermipy
+   $ pip install dmpipe --upgrade --no-deps
+   Collecting dmpipe
-   Installing collected packages: fermipy
+   Installing collected packages: dmpipe
-     Found existing installation: fermipy 0.6.6
+     Found existing installation: dmpipe 0.6.6
-       Uninstalling fermipy-0.6.6:
+       Uninstalling dmpipe-0.6.6:
-         Successfully uninstalled fermipy-0.6.6
+         Successfully uninstalled dmpipe-0.6.6
-   Successfully installed fermipy-0.6.7
+   Successfully installed dmpipe-0.6.7

-If you installed fermipy with ``conda`` the equivalent command is:
+If you installed dmpipe with ``conda`` the equivalent command is:

 .. code-block:: bash

-   $ conda update fermipy
+   $ conda update dmpipe

 .. _gitinstall: